hubson123/reactLesson67up/README.md

 # lesson77up - simple example which i used XMLHTTPREQUEST object
 # lesson78 - simple example of import some data from randomuser.me
 # lesson85up - simple form with full validation in ReactJS
-# lesson85up - simple form with full validation in ReactJS
-# lesson91up - simple form with full validation in ReactJS
+# lesson91up - simple TODO APP  in ReactJS